,

 😐

-Elm Class is our Key Stage One class which is home to years 1 and 2.
-The class is taught by Ms Carr.
-Also working in the class is Mrs Grimshaw and Mrs Grootveldt experienced Teaching Assistants, with training in nurture.
-The class is a warm, welcoming learning environment for all pupils in the class.
+Elm Class is our Key Stage One class, which is home to children in year 1 and 2.
+The class is taught by Mrs Bilal and a member of the support staff.
+The class is a safe, warm, welcoming learning environment for all children to develop their acedemic, social and emotional skills.
 Teaching mixes the demands of the National Curriculum with meaningful learning through practical activities.

 What are KIRFs?

-To develop your child’s fluency and mental maths skills, we are introducing KIRFs (Key Instant Recall Facts) throughout school.
-KIRFS are a way of helping your child to learn by heart, key facts and information which they need to have instant recall of.
+As part of the daily maths, lesson children practise Key Instant Recall Facts (KIRFs): To develop your child’s fluency and mental maths skills, we teach KIRFs (Key Instant Recall Facts) throughout school.
+KIRFS are a way of helping your child to learn by heart, key facts and information which they need to have instant recall of to support their mathematical devlopment.

 KIRFs are designed to support the development of mental maths skills that underpin much of the maths work in our school.
 They are particularly useful when calculating, adding, subtracting, multiplying or dividing.
 They contain number facts such as number bonds and times tables that need constant practise and rehearsal, so children can recall them quickly and accurately.